guitarvydas/fabghoststars/README.md

 - `Transpiler`
 	- given a grammar, a fabrication spec, a support JS file (often empty) and a source text file, produce an output string (a source-to-source transpilation)

-Early experimental Leaf components that will be deprecated in the future, but, may serve as inspiration for hard-coded string components:
+Early experimental Leaf components which will be deprecated in the future, but, may serve as inspiration for hard-coded string components in early POCs:
 - `literalgrep`
 - `literalvsh`
 - `literalpsgrepwcl`